miklobit/logbook_rekonstruktor/README.md

 geocache-log-reconstructor
 ==========================

-Retreive geocache logbook from gpx file.
+Reprint lost geocache logbook from gpx file.
 Gpx -> html translation using xslt.

 Try this at http://logbook.miklobit.pl/